 5.1 Stop any objectionable procedure if it considers that unnecessary distress or pain is being experienced by an animal;

-5.2 Stop immediately any use of animals which deviates from the approved use, any non-approved procedure, or any procedure causing unforeseen pain or distress to animals; and
+5.2 Stop immediately any use of animals that deviates from the approved use, any non-approved procedure, or any procedure causing unforeseen pain or distress to animals; and

 5.3 Have an animal euthanized humanely if pain or distress caused to the animal is not part of the approved protocol and cannot be alleviated.